withastro/docs/RECIPES.md

 The best way to start a new guide for these sections is to choose an existing one as an example.

 These require:
-- Their own guide page.
+- A new guide page.
 - A logo in `public/logos/`.
 - An update to [`src/data/logo.ts`](https://github.com/withastro/docs/blob/main/src/data/logos.ts) to add the logo.